satyamramawat/algorithms/README.md

 # algorithms
-Data Structures Algorithms in JAVA
+Data Structures Algorithms in C and JAVA